 Employees feeling or showing symptoms of illness will be removed from the workplace and will not return until four days after symptoms have passed and medically cleared.

 Clients feeling or showing symptoms of illness will need to cancel all visits and can reschedule four days after symptoms have passed.

 If an employee tests positive or is exposed to COVID-19, a Poop’d Out manager will inform those who may have had possible exposure while maintaining confidentiality.

 With Coronavirus in the news, it’s important to stay up-to-date with the facts.
 We’ve put together some commonly asked questions and along with resources to help keep you in the know.
 We want you, your pets, and everyone in our community to stay safe and healthy.

 COVID-19 is an infectious disease caused by a newly discovered coronavirus that, according to the CDC, “was first discovered in Wuhan City, Hubei Province, China” and attacks the respiratory system.
 The first infections were linked to a live animal market, but the virus is now spreading from person to person.
 Currently, there are still many unknowns.

 Can my pet get Coronavirus?

 As a pet parent, I feel your concern!
-Dogs and cats are both known for contracting certain types of coronaviruses.
+Dogs and cats are known for contracting certain types of coronaviruses.
 These are best known as canine respiratory and feline coronavirus.
 Based on what we know about other coronaviruses, there is no evidence that domestic dogs or cats can be a source of COVID-19 infection to humans or other animals.

 What can we do to prevent Coronavirus?